ecnivs/Waybar/README.md

 ## Customization
 Feel free to customize the config file to suit your preferences.
 You can modify modules, colors, fonts, and more according to your needs.

-## Acknowledgments
-Inspired by the Waybar community and contributors.

 ### I'd appreciate any feedback or code reviews you might have!